-A great way to come up with some extra savings on airfare, hotels, and general travel is to find the best travel rewards credit card and cash in on lucrative points bonuses that many of these cards offer.
+If you’re looking to travel in 2015, a great way to come up with some extra savings on airfare, hotels, and general travel is to find the best travel rewards credit cards and cash in on lucrative points bonuses that many of these cards offer.

 The Simple Dollar’s Top Picks

 There is one major shakeup to the list this year compared to last year – I’ve gone with the Gold Delta Skymiles® Credit Card from American Express as the best airline credit card.
 Delta, as a company has really hit its stride, and I find myself flying that airline more and more.

 The big difference you will see with most travel credit cards is the adoption of EMV technology in the U.S. This is a microchip within the card that will eventually replace the magnetic strip for better security.
 Europe has had this technology for years, but its finally making its way to the U.S. this year.